 - Apply the drop of blood to the test strip.

 - Read the results and record it in your logbook.

 - Bring your meter and logbook with you to clinic.

+You can use a log sheet to track glucose numbers, carbs and insulin.
 Remember to check for ketones if your BG is more than 300 mg/dl for injections and more than 240 mg/dl when pumping.
 Call your medical team right away if they are moderate or large.

 Reviewed by Angelina Bernier, MD , 3/6/19